Grief, One of the Strongest Emotions

 If God gives the strength, reach out to those around you and clearly communicate your need for support.
 Freely contact the Home and Family Committee in your home congregation.
 In some cases, they may advise you to seek professional support.
 Share with that professional what you are looking for, and often they can connect you with a suitable therapist or counselor.
 Find someone in the helping profession that is focused in grief and loss and learn from them.
 Watch for the people in your life who have gone through something similar and who may be in a place that you want to get to.
 Ask them how they got to that place.

 Most importantly, trust in God.
 Continue to put away doubts and sin that attach so quickly, especially when we are facing trials.
-In closing I return
+In closing I return to song 382:

 What God ordains is ever good.
 This truth remains unshaken.
 Though sorrow, need, or death be mine, I shall not be forsaken.
 I fear no harm, for with his arm in fields of green He hides me, to heaven’s home He guides me (v.
 6).